connorcaoqt/grc-risk-assessment/access-control-policy.md

 ## Scope

-This policy applies to all employees and independent contractors, as well as all devices that access company systems and information.
+This policy applies to all employees, contractors, temporary workers, and any other individuals who are granted access to company systems or information.

 ## Policy Requirements